SAP-samples/ui5-typescript-tutorial/exercises/ex0/README.md

 # Exercise 0 - Get Prepared

-To get started, you need to ensure that you have a recent [Node.js](https://nodejs.org/de/download) version (recommended: 18.x or higher) installed on your machine.
+To get started, you need to ensure that you have a recent [Node.js](https://nodejs.org/de/download) version (recommended: 18.x or 20.x) installed on your machine.

 ## Install Yeoman And Easy UI5